cjus/node-neo4j-presentation/presentation/teleprompt.md

 > Enter Neo4j

-There are lots of [graph databases] to choose from.
+There are lots of [graph databases] to choose from.^

 In addition, there are products which offer Graph Database functionality combined with document and key/value stores, such as [OrientDB] and [ArangoDB].

 During the past decade, others have been doing interesting work in the graph database space, such as [Microsoft Research's] [Trinity] project.

-In this talk we're going to use the world's most popular graph database, Neo4j.
+^ In this talk we're going to use the world's most popular graph database, Neo4j.

 Affectionately referred to by fans, as Neo.

 Getting started with Neo is easier than with most database products.

-You can try Neo without installing it by simply provisioning a free instance using the [Neo4j Sandbox].
+^ You can try Neo without installing it by simply provisioning a free instance using the [Neo4j Sandbox].

 It comes complete with user guides and sample datasets.